-Online safety is an important matter that every internet user should be concerned about.
-As people spend more time online year after year, betting sites use the opportunity to spread their schemes around the web.
+Online safety is incredibly important and the more complacent we are, the easier we fall for scams, particularly a gaming scam.
+As we spend more time online year after year, scams are being more sophisticated and spreading faster.
 With the rising popularity of E-Sports, gamers have become the main target of these attacks.

 Betting Online on Counter-Strike: Global Offensive